NiklasNaumann/ProgrammingTasks/README.md

 # L3
-SImple JavaScipt Library for a Three-valued logic
+Simple JavaScipt Library for a Three-valued logic